UseTheApi/algorithms/README.md

 # algorithms
 This repo contains most common algorithms and DS implementations.
 To execute implemented tasks please follow the instructions in wiki of this repo.
-Tasks are briefly described in Readme, but solution description in source files of actual tasks.
+Tasks are briefly described in ```Readme.md```, but _solutions description_ are in source files of actual tasks.
 Current list:

 ### Stack & Queue: stack_and_queue/